esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Certain metadata should almost always be removed from DICOM files before sharing
+- Automated tools are available to strip metadata from DICOMs, but manual verification is necessary due to inconsistencies in how fields are utilized
+- Several Python libraries enable access to DICOM metadata
 - Sharing only image files such as JPEGs or NIfTI can mitigate risks associated with metadata
 - Imaging data alone, even without explicit metadata, can sometimes lead to patient identification
-- Automated tools are available to strip metadata from DICOMs, but manual verification is necessary due to inconsistencies in how fields are utilized.
+- You may need to preprocess images themselves so patients are de-identified
 - Tools exist to deface images to further protect patient identity
-- Several Python libraries enable access to DICOM metadata

 ::::::::::::::::::::::::::::::::::::::::::::::::::